Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Poison Sumac?

-• Poison Sumac is an invasive leafy shrub that likes to grow on moist soils and cause a very irritating rash wherever the leaves touched that can deliver a painful burning sensation that will require medical attention to treat.
+- Poison sumac is an invasive leafy shrub that likes to grow on moist soils and causes a very irritating rash wherever the leaves are touched.
+It can deliver a painful burning sensation that requires medical attention.

 How To Get Rid of Poison Sumac